 And the cost is the height of the mountain.
 So we can start from a random choice of the parameters.
 So we start from anywhere in the mountain.
 We compute the gradient of the loss function.
 Remember that the gradient of a data point in a function shows us the direction where the function decent the fastest.
 So we can take a step along the gradient direction and get a set of new production.
 Then we can compute the gradient descent at this point.
 Take a step forward to this direction and this progress repeat here.
 And until we reach the bottom of the valley, where the gradient is close to zero, we can stop.

-And the parameter here in this position is the best choice which minimize the loss function.
+And the parameter here in this position is the best choice which minimizes the loss function.
 This example shows us how to make a machine learning algorithm that can predict on unseen inputs.
 We summarize it and give you the basic elements of machine learning.
 First, we need a hypothesis space.
 That is how the prediction looks like.
 In this example, we choose f to be a linear function with two parameters, a and b.

 Second, we need a data set to learn.
 Here we have this data point in this data set, is consist of x and y at where in this case, x is the area of the rule.
 And y is the price of the rule.
 Here we have three data points in this data set.

-And third, we need to set up a loss function to minimize, which is the goal we want to achieve, that is to minimize the difference between the prediction and the labelled (41:27) data.
-Then we optimize a function that is to move the parameters towards best function we can find.
+And third, we need to set up a loss function to minimize, which is the goal we want to achieve, that is to minimize the difference between the prediction and the labelled data.
+Then we optimize a function that is to move the parameters towards the best function we can find.
 And in this case, we find the best choice of parameters a and b by gradient descent.

 Finally, we get the best model parameters, we can predict on unseen samples.
 The example above is the simplest case we can find.
 And we may extend it from many different aspects so that it can be used in real cases.
 First, the input can be multi-dimensional.
 That is, we can input a vector, always say that function is a multi-variable function.